kris-nader/scTherapy/README.md

 <br>
 <p>Next, let's load an example PBMC scRNA-seq dataset, consisting of ~3000 cells obtained from a human AML patient.
-The count matrix is normalized and clustered using Seurat (see <a href="https://satijalab.org/seurat/articles/pbmc3k_tutorial.html">Seurat tutorial for more details</a>).
+The count matrix is normalized and clustered using Seurat (see <a href="https://satijalab.org/seurat/articles/pbmc3k_tutorial.html" target="_blank">Seurat tutorial for more details</a>).
 An example raw count matrix data can be found <a href='https://raw.githubusercontent.com/kris-nader/TBD/main/sample_x_exp.rawdata.txt.zip'>here</a>.</p>

  ```R